 "It is my mission and goal to succeed as not only a technically sound coach, but also a positive role model leading them to make healthy nutritious food choices and make exercise a part of their life."

 Julie is a member of United States Figure Skating & the Professional Skaters Association.
 She is a Gold medalist in Freestyle and Moves in the Field passing both senior level tests under the instruction of Amy Vecchio & Tom McGinnis.
 She was a 2004 Senior Ladies Regional competitor.
 She has over 22 years of coaching experience teaching both groups and private skaters, levels ranging from recreational to competitive as well as hockey.
-She currently holds a Registered Rating from PSA in both Freestyle and Moves in the Field with a Registered Sports Science certificate as well as apprenticed under Master Rated coach Debi Leeming.
+She currently holds a Registered Rating from PSA in Group, Freestyle, and Moves in the Field with a Registered Sports Science certificate as well as apprenticed under Master Rated coach Debi Leeming.
 Julie is currently on full professional staff at Colonial Figure Skating Club, Northeast Ice Skating Club, and North Shore Skating Club.
 She is a Learn to Skate USA certified basic skills instructor for the Flynn rink, CN Skating, as well as the Stoneham Learn to Skate program, where she started her coaching career in 1998.
 Julie joined the Northeastern University Figure Skating Club as the head collegiate coach in the 2016/2017 season.
 In the 2020 season, the team qualified for the Virtual Intercollegiate Nationals which culminated with a top ten national placement.

 Julie graduated with her Bachelors of Science in Psychology from Merrimack College and Masters of Science in Applied Nutrition from Northeastern University.
 In 2019, she graduated from Simmons University in the Didactic Program in Dietetics.
 Julie is a Registered Dietitian credentialed by the Commission of Dietetic Registration and Licensed to practice in the Commonwealth of Massachusetts.